 Dive in by watching the video, followed by the key concepts and exercise below:

-Not every idea or point of view is the best, and it is okay to explore and bullet-test ideas—especially if you can keep your discussion from getting personal (more on this later!)
+Not every idea or point of view is useful, and it is okay to explore and bullet-test ideas—especially if you can keep your discussion from getting personal (more on this later!)

-Arguing is making a case for something, but the term often puts people on the defense
+Arguing is making a case for something, but the term “argue” often puts people on the defense.

 Subtle changes to our vocabulary can help us have productive friction when we make an argument without putting people in a defensive place.

-Instead of using the words “argue” or “argument,” talk in terms of thinking and theorizing.
+Instead of using the words “argue” or “argument,” talk in terms of thinking and theorizing when possible.

-Perhaps best, leave the door open for changing your mind in a painless way by instead saying, “My current hypothesis is that…”
+Even better: leave the door open for changing your mind in a painless way by saying, “My current hypothesis is that…”